I. REGISTERING YOUR VEHICLE

 Vehicles may be towed when:

-- The vehicle is parked in a manner that interferes with the movement of emergency vehicles or endangers the life or property of others.
+- The parked vehicle interferes with the movement of emergency vehicles or endangers the life or property of others.

 - The vehicle is parked in an area reserved for handicapped persons.